 I took me some time to establish some order in the cabins so that the inside of the boat could be livable.
 I put back the clean covers over the cabin cushions.
 The new water-heater had shrank the available space under the right cabin’s bed and now it was even harder to stow my clothes.

 I rented a scooter for 8 €/day from my friend Yiannis.
 My cruising friends Moo and Anastasis Raftopoulos from the M/S Vassiliki were here.
 We met briefly and agreed to get together tomorrow evening.

 Wednesday May 14, 2008

 I was waken up my a very heavy downpour.
-The only item in the long list I had left for Agmar Marine (now Moor & Dock) to do that was not completed was the making of a new tent to replace the 24 year old one.
-But, in the confusion of moving and rearranging all surface items they could not locate the old tent which was to be used as the model for the new.
+The only item in the long list I had left for Agmar Marine (now Moor & Dock) to do which was not completed was the making of a new tent to replace the 24 year old one.
+But, in the confusion of moving and rearranging all surface items they could not locate the old tent which was to be used as the model for the new one.
 To their credit, they did call me in Washington but I could not rememberer where I had left it.
 Now, of course, I did find it but it was too late.
 The new tent will have to wait and I will just have to make do with the old one.
-The rest of the work on the list has been done.
+The rest of the work on the list had been done.

 I spent the rest of the day cleaning and establishing a semblance of order inside the cabins.
 By the end of the day they were reasonably clean and somewhat livable.